CodeAndLoathing/ssmod-londonwarehouse/README.md

 Removal
 -------
+FIRST SELL THE WAREHOUSE BEFORE YOU CONTINUE - THIS SHOULD CLEAN UP ANY PROPERTIES IN YOUR SAVE FILE ADDED FOR THE MOD.

-To remove this mod, just delete the cnl-warehouse folder from within the /addons folder.
+Then just delete the cnl-warehouse folder from within the /addons folder.
-You will want to remove any items from storage first - unless you don't mind losing them.
+If you do not sell the warehouse first, bad things can happen (tm).
+And by that I mean you may have to delete qualities by hand out of your save file.

 Usage
 -----